By Theofanis Malkidis.

 Crypto-Christians (or Klosti) have been present in Pontus (Black Sea region of Turkey) since 1650 and are a byproduct of the fanaticism of certain derebeys (valley lords).
 During this period, the Ottoman Empire parted into feuds or themas.1 The leaders in those areas, in many cases, showed exceedingly high fanaticism and oppressed the Christian population thus forcing them to convert to Islam.
 The early attempts towards the islamization of the Pontus Greek population first appeared in the Ofis region2 followed by Surmena , Argyroupolis, Ionia and other regions.

 In public, these Christians exhibited the typical appearance of a Muslim and took part in the usual Islamic rituals just as a genuine Muslim would.
-At the same time they could be found in places where undercover priests held liturgies and were present at all private gatherings associated with the Christian Orthodox faith.
+At the same time they could be found in places where priests secretly held liturgies and were present at all private gatherings associated with the Christian Orthodox faith.